RUANLASS/Linear_Regression/README.md

    - model using an actual dataset, with linear regression model, squared error cost, gradient descent optimization
    - used feature scaling from scratch for optimal convergence of gradient descent
    - carried out data cleaning operations to fix errors
-   - prediction accuracy still low.
+   - prediction accuracy was, however, extremely low.